 The CAB has provided for an Emergency Reserve fund equal to at least 3% of fiscal year spending for 2022, as defined under TABOR.

 This information is an integral part of the accompanying budget.

-EXHIBIT D 2020 and 2021 Audits - District and CAB
+EXHIBIT D 2020 and 2021 Applications for Exemption from Audit - District 2021 Audit - CAB